Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: The 3-3-1 EFT model

 Under the 3-3-1 gauge group, we can write the Yukawa lagrangian as below\footnote{For the choice $\beta_{Q}= \pm 1/\sqrt{3}$, we will consider the fields $D_{R}$, $S_{R}$, $T_{R}$, and $E_{R}$ to be odd under the $\mathbb{Z}_2$ introduced for this case.}

 where $i=\{1,2\}$, while the other indexes go from 1 to 3.
-Notice that we are singling out the third family quarks, choosing them to be components of a triplet (see, for instance~\cite{Doff:2024hid} for other possibilities).
+Notice that we are singling out the third-family quarks, choosing them to be components of a triplet (see, for instance~\cite{Doff:2024hid} for other possibilities).
 After the first gauge breaking, we obtain

-Considering that the yukawas ($y^{D},y^{S},y^{T},y^{E})$ are order 1, the masses of the extra fermions will be around the scale $v_{\chi}$, which is heavy.
+Considering that the yukawas ($y^{D},y^{S},y^{T},y^{E})$ are of order 1, the masses of the extra fermions will be around the scale $v_{\chi}$, which is heavy.
 Thus, we can also integrate them from our theory.
-Notice, however, that most terms contain a even number of heavy fields, the only exception is the ones containing $\chi_0$, which is odd but contain three heavy fields.
+Notice, however, that most terms contain an even number of heavy fields, the only exception being the ones containing $\chi_0$, which is odd but contains three heavy fields.
 Therefore, we can only have corrections at one-loop matching, and the 3-3-1 EFT Yukawa sector is simply given by